 While it can be argued that both of these games are "freemium" titles, we should note just how much content you get for absolutely nothing.
 Second Life

 and scores of others.
 For most free-to-play publishers, offering free gameplay is still standard.
 Will those same publishers make it very hard to resist throwing a chunk of change into the shop?
 Of course.
 The good thing is that contributing only helps to fund more publishing or the creation of more games.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+That's always a good thing.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!